nikazooz/laravel-simplesheet-docs/docs/2.x/architecture/README.md

 #### Starting the Reading process

 The `Simplesheet` manager will then delegate the handling to the `Nikazooz\Simplesheet\Reader`.
 The first action of the `Reader` is to register the event listeners that are registered.
-It will copy the file from Laravel's `Filesystem` to the local filesystem, so PhpSpreadsheet can read it.
+It will copy the file from Laravel's `Filesystem` to the local filesystem, so Box Spout can read it.
-Next it will create a PhpSpreadsheet `Reader` based on the reader type that was given and load the file into a `PhpOffice\PhpSpreadsheet\Spreadsheet` instance.
+Next it will create a Box Spout `Reader` based on the reader type that was given and load the file into a `Box\Spout\Reader\ReaderInterface` instance.

-Next it will create a new `PhpOffice\PhpSpreadsheet\Spreadsheet` instance that we will use to read our `Import` object from.

 The first event that is raised, is the `BeforeImport` event.
-This is raised just after the `Spreadsheet` instance is loaded and allows early access to it.
+This is raised just after the `Box\Spout\Reader\ReaderInterface` instance is loaded and allows early access to it.

 #### Multiple sheets